Here’s some healthy vibes for your upcoming time off

 I had a fantastic time eating, experiencing and enjoying all of this wonderful state.
 We explored downtown, the Rocky Mountains and ventured up to the Red Rocks near Morrison, Colo.
 As you know, traveling and being “on the go” can make it sometimes a bit difficult to stay on track with eating choices, time to workout and motivation.

 It makes it quite easy to just say, “oh well,” and later on feel guilty.
 Now, I’m not saying buckle down, spend your time away lifting weights, sweating and eating veggies.
-Rather, it’s about balance, moderation and quick tips to help you build up and enjoy your new self even on your summer vacation.
+Rather, it’s about balance, moderation and quick tips to help you build up and enjoy your new self even on your summer vacation, such as chilling at Hotel Bonaire.

 Here are a few of my top tips that kept me feeling healthy, happy and maintaining my fitness progress.